MatthewJDavis/matthewjdavis.github.io/_posts/2019-10-14-packer-images-azure.md

 ---
 title: Create VM images in Azure with Packer
-excerpt: How to use Packer with Azure to create custom machine images.
+excerpt: How to use Packer with Azure to create custom virtual machine images for Azure vms.
 categories:
 - packer
 tags: